jaywengrow/event_tracker/README.md

-# EventTracker
+# Eventy

-EventTracker is a super-lightweight event tracking framework for Ruby on Rails.
+Eventy is a super-lightweight event tracking framework for Ruby on Rails.
 You can easily track any event and view the data on a built-in dashboard.

 ## Requirements

 This has only been tested on Ruby on Rails version 3.

-EventTracker uses redis as a datastore.
+Eventy uses redis as a datastore.

-EventTracker only supports redis 2.0 or greater.
+Eventy only supports redis 2.0 or greater.

 If you're on OS X, Homebrew is the simplest way to install Redis: